 The PASE programme commenced in 2014, consisting of:

-- a rebate for eligible export registered establishments in the meat, dairy, fish, eggs, horticulture and grain sectors (no longer available)
+- a rebate for eligible export registered establishments in the meat, dairy, fish, eggs, horticulture, grain and plant product sectors in 2014-15(no longer available)

 The rebate covered export registration charges only.
 Applications closed on 31 October 2014 and the department received 603 applications across all eligible sectors.
 Each eligible establishment had the rebate applied to their 2014-15 registration invoice.

 The department worked with Export Industry Consultative Committees through the Cost Recovery Taskforce to undertake the fees and charges review, which was completed in 2015.

 To date, 58 projects have been supported by PASE.
 Applications are closed as all funding is fully allocated.

 Apple and Pear Australia - two projects under PASE: